nblumoe/nblumoe.github.com/_posts/2012-06-18-pomodoroeasy-prelaunch-access-to-the-upcoming-pomodoro-app.md

 to the pre-launch.
 But make sure to enjoy and work with the free timer till then.
 Oh, and the launch page needs some rework...
 I do know! ;)

-Any kind of feedback is heartly appreciated.
+Any kind of feedback is highly appreciated.

 ### Links
 1. [How to build a webapp: Article Series][howto-webapp]